DHTMLX/docs-kanban/docs/guides/integration_with_angular.md

     .catch((err) => console.error(err));
 ~~~

-After that, when you can start the app to see Kanban loaded with data on a page.
+After that, you can start the app to see Kanban loaded with data on a page.

 ![Kanban initialization](../assets/trial_kanban.png)